canonical/maas/docs/cluster-configuration.rst

 MAAS automatically recognises the network interfaces on each cluster controller.
 Some (though not necessarily all) of these will be connected to networks where you want to manage nodes.
+A connection between a cluster controller and a network is called a `cluster interface`.
+Each cluster interface is built on exactly one network interface, though it's possible for two cluster interfaces to use the same network interface card.

-We recommend letting your cluster controller act as a DHCP server for these networks, by configuring those interfaces in the MAAS user interface.
+We recommend letting your cluster controller act as a DHCP server for the networks it manages, by configuring the corresponding cluster interfaces in the MAAS user interface.

 As an example, we will configure the cluster controller to manage a network on interface ``eth0``.
-Click on the edit icon for ``eth0``, which takes us to this page:
+Click on the edit icon for the cluster interface on network interface ``eth0``, which takes us to this page:

 .. image:: media/cluster-interface-edit.png